solsword/prereqs/README.md

    edges route a long way, which can also be helpful in this process.
    At this stage, you're running `make prereqs.svg` and refreshing that SVG in your web browser to get things looking good.
+2. Double-check `extra_info.json`, which has per-key overrides for the course info files.
+Also, edit variables in config.py to specify which semesters to scrape info from, and what the title should be.
-2. Run `make index.html` and pray.
+3. Run `make index.html` and pray.
 If you're lucky, scrape.py will just work...
 If you're unlucky, you'll have to figure out what changes have been made to the course browser and debug scrape.py.
 Note that if the list of classes has not changed, you may have to "touch classes.lst"